qianqian121/nd013/project_03_behavioral_cloning/README.md

 After the collection process, I had 146,430 number of data points.
 I then preprocessed this data by crop the top 50 and bottom 20 of image.
 Because the sky and trees distort the model performance.
 After crop down the image size, the training is faster.

 I used this training data for training the model.
+The model was trained with a batch size 128, 16384 samples per epoch, 1 epoch.
+I'm using batch size 128 because I assume it is not too big to fit in a low end graphic card, it is not too small to slow down the training pipeline.
+I tried big batch size such as 4096 on a high end graphic card, and there is no change for training speed.
+My reviewer helped me a lot to fix my Nvidia autopilot model.
+With 1 epoch training, the vehicle can finish 1st track staying on the road.
+It takes about 70-80 seconds to train 1 epoch on my laptop.
-The model was trained with a batch size 128, 16384 samples per epoch, 20 epoch.
-The loss is 0.01, accuracy is about 0.24.
+The loss is 0.05, accuracy is about 0.26.

 Here's a [link to my video result](./video.mp4)